tibifant/waterbroadcast/README.md

    cd [project-folder]
    git clone [the-repo-url.git] or via SSH-Key

-2. Now redirect to the IDE of you choice and ofen the project.
+2. Now redirect to the IDE of you choice and open the project.

 You're all set !